one day in Hawaii Volcanoes National Park Itinerary

 • Kilauea overlook – 30 minutes

-• Lava Glow at dark from Devastation trail – 1 hour
+• Lava Glow at night from Devastation trail – 1 hour

-If you are planning to stay overnight in Hawaii Volcanoes National Park, then you will have more time to explore the many attractions and hikes in the park.
+If you plan to stay overnight in Hawaii Volcanoes National Park, you will have more time to explore the many attractions and hikes in the park.

 Devastation Trail to Puʻupuaʻi Overlook hike